Rutger von Ascheberg: Thirty Years' War

-At the age of 13 he served as page for Colonel Brink of the Swedish army fighting in the Thirty Years' War in Germany.
+At the age of 13, he served as a page for Colonel Brink of the Swedish army, who was fighting in the Thirty Years' War in Germany.
 He was present at a number of major battles, including the Battle of Nördlingen in 1634.

-In 1639 he left the army for studies in France.
-At the age of 19 he was drafted to a Hessian cavalry regiment in Swedish service.
-He distinguished himself at the Battle of Wolfenbüttel 1641.
-In the Battle of Breitenfeld in 1642 he was wounded and captured by the enemy, but later rescued.
+In 1639, he left the army for studies in France.
+At the age of 19, he was drafted into a Hessian cavalry regiment in Swedish service.
+He distinguished himself at the Battle of Wolfenbüttel in 1641.
+In the Battle of Breitenfeld in 1642, he was wounded and captured by the enemy but later rescued.
 During the remaining part of the Thirty Years' War, Ascheberg fought under Field Marshals Lennart Torstenson and Carl Gustaf Wrangel.
-He distinguished himself on a number of occasions and was made Cornet in 1644, Captain Lieutenant in 1645 and Rittmeister in 1646.
+He distinguished himself on a number of occasions and was made cornet in 1644, captain lieutenant in 1645 and Rittmeister in 1646.

 After the peace was settled in 1648, Ascheberg remained in Germany.
-He held a position as bailiff 1651–1655.
-In 1655, he was offered a position as Lieutenant Colonel and command of a regiment within the Swedish army, which prepared for a war against Poland-Lithuania.
+He held a position as bailiff from 1651–1655.
+In 1655, he was offered a position as lieutenant colonel and command of a regiment within the Swedish army, which was preparing for war against the Polish–Lithuanian Commonwealth.

 Second Northern War (1655–1660)

 The war, known as the Second Northern War, initially took place in Poland-Lithuania.
 Ascheberg proved to be successful during the campaign.
-In March 1656. after capturing the city of Jarosław, Ascheberg was promoted Colonel.
-In July of the same year, he attended the Battle of Warsaw.
+In March 1656. after capturing the city of Jarosław, Ascheberg was promoted to colonel.
+In July of the same year, he fought at the Battle of Warsaw.
 He commanded the Swedish forces in the Battle of Chojnice (Konitz), in which he was highly successful according to some sources.
-As a token of his appreciation, Swedish king Charles X Gustav gave von Ascheberg a rapier he had used in battle. von Ascheberg also received valuable jewellery and an estate in Prussia.
+As a token of his appreciation, Swedish king Charles X Gustav gave Ascheberg a rapier he had used in battle.
+He also received valuable jewellery and an estate in Prussia.

-Denmark attacked Swedish dominions in Germany in 1657.
-This meant that the Swedish army, including the forces under Ascheberg's command, left Poland to instead engage their Danish enemy.
-In 1658, Ascheberg spearheaded the March across the Belts as the Swedish army marched across the ices of Little Belt and Great Belt in order to reach the Danish island of Zealand.
+Denmark attacked Sweden's German possessions in 1657; this led to the Swedish army, including the forces under Ascheberg, leaving Poland to instead engage the Danish forces, who were seen as the more immediate threat.
+In 1658, Ascheberg spearheaded the March across the Belts, a bold maneuver where the army marched across the frozen ice of Little Belt and Great Belt in order to reach the Danish island of Zealand and the capital Copenhagen.
 He narrowly escaped being caught when the enemy under Frederick William of Brandenburg and Polish commander Stefan Czarniecki attacked Sønderborg in December 1658.
 In February 1659, he was badly wounded during the assault on Copenhagen.
-After spending 10 weeks abed, a recovered von Ascheberg returned to the battlefield in time to be in charge of the conquest of the island Møn in May 1659.
+After spending 10 weeks in bed, a recovered Ascheberg returned to the battlefield in time to be in charge of the conquest of the island of Møn in May 1659.
 He remained on the island until the war ended in 1660.